ResursBank/woocommerce-gateway/readme.txt

 == Installation ==

 1. Upload the plugin archive to the "/wp-content/plugins/" directory
+2. Make sure the plugin has write access to itself under the includes folder (see below)
-2. Activate the plugin through the "Plugins" menu in WordPress
+3. Activate the plugin through the "Plugins" menu in WordPress
-3. Configure the plugin via admin control panel
+4. Configure the plugin via admin control panel

-(Or install and activate the plugin through the WordPress plugin installer) If you are installing the plugin manually, make sure that the plugin folder contains a folder named includes and that includes directory are writable, since that's where the payment methods are stored.
+(Or install and activate the plugin through the WordPress plugin installer)

+= Write access to the includes folder =

+The most commonly used path to the plugin folder's include-path is set to:
+/wp-content/plugin/resurs-bank-payment-gateway-for-woocommerce/includes
+This path has to be write-accessible for your web server or the plugin won't work properly since the payment methods are written to disk as classes.
+If you have login access to your server by SSH you could simply run this kind of command:

+    chmod a+rw <wp-root>/wp-content/plugin/resurs-bank-payment-gateway-for-woocommerce/includes

+If you have a FTP-client or similar, make sure to give this path write-access for at least your webserver.
+If you know what you are doing you should limit this to your web server.

 = Upgrading =